Relacibo/typst-as-lib/README.md

 # typst-as-lib

-Small wrapper for typst that allows using it as a templating engine.
+Small wrapper for typst that makes it easier to use it as a templating engine.
 Maybe useful for someone...

 ## Usage